sirkoik/CurriculumVitae/README.md

 The .docx displays well in desktop versions of Microsoft Word, but some formatting breaks in web versions.

-The PDF version works well in all viewers, but has some slight formatting problems inherited from when I used the web version of Word to edit it.
-I eventually want to change the format to TeX or something similar.
+<i>The PDF version works well in all viewers, but has some slight formatting problems inherited from when I used the web version of Word to edit it.
+I eventually want to change the format to TeX or something similar.</i>